microsoft/azurelinux/toolkit/docs/formats/imageconfig.md

 RemoveRpmDb triggers RPM database removal after the packages have been installed.
 Removing the RPM database may break any package managers inside the image.

+### PreserveTdnfCache

+PreserveTdnfCache leaves the `tdnf` cache intact after image generation.
+By default the cache will be cleaned via `tdnf clean all` to save space after installing packages and running `PostInstallScripts`.

 ### KernelOptions

 KernelOptions key consists of a map of key-value pairs, where a key is an identifier and a value is a name of the package (kernel) used in a scenario described by the identifier.
 During the build time, all kernels provided in KernelOptions will be built.